-If you received any New Zealand dividends between 1 April 2013 and 31 March 2014 show them at Question 10.
+Did you received any New Zealand dividends between 1 April 2014 and 31 March 2015?

+Show them at Question 10.
 Include dividends earned by a partnership or estate or distributed by a trust.

 Do not include dividends received which are fully imputed and from a company in which you have a 10% (or greater) direct voting interest.
 The NRWT rate on these dividends is 0%.